BMC Clinical Data Warehouse (CDW) for Research

 Counts delivered within 5 business days

 |No fee for aggregate, simple count requests|

 List delivered in 2-4 weeks

 If funded by industry/for-profit funder, or if the account sits external to BU/BMC: $175 per hour

 6-8 weeks before a CDW analyst can begin to work on a request.
 Research teams are encouraged to plan accordingly.

 What data are available?

-In addition to data from Epic and OCHIN, the CDW includes data from various data systems that are no longer in active clinical use (legacy systems).
+In addition to data from Epic and OCHIN, the data warehouse includes data from various data systems that are no longer in active clinical use (legacy systems).
 These legacy systems include PICIS (operating room data), IBEX (emergency department data), SDK (patient registration data), SCM (inpatient EHR data), Logician (outpatient EHR data), and EWS/IDX (patient scheduling data).
 Legacy systems are not actively maintained; data from them can be cumbersome to extract and are not monitored for quality.

-What services does the CDW provide?
+What services does the CDW for Research provide?